danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

   - Collect and send data with a low latency, or at least a well synchronized timestamp.
+  - Potentially run control algorithms themselves.
-  - Have the timing precision to potentially run control algorithms themselves.
+  - Have the timing precision to support time sensitive control.
-  - Potentially have a very low memory footprint and therefore unit cost, particularly when the nodes are produced in very high volume.

 ## 2.5.
-Edge systems for building management, and smart home
+Edge systems for building management and automation

 Various sensing (light, temperature, humidity...) and environmental control tasks (heating, ventilation, access control...) can be done by edge nodes in buildings.
 In particular, the nodes need to be able to:

-  - Integrate with heterogeneous appliances from a range of vendors running a range of different protocols.
+  - Connect to building management systems from a range of vendors running a range of domain specific application layer protocols.
+  - Communicate over domain specific wired and wireless physical layer protocols, such as BACnet and Modbus.
+  - Integrate with in-house cyber security management systems.

+## 2.6.
+Smart home

+Smart home use cases have monitoring and control aims which overlap with commercial building management.
+However, in the smart home there is less technical equipment, different protocols, and different system management criteria.
+In particular, the nodes here need to be able to:

-  - Communicate over common protocols for constrained devices which interoperate in the home, such as BLE, 802.15.4, etc.
+  - Communicate over common protocols for constrained devices in the home, such as BLE, 802.15.4 and WiFi.
   - Ensure the privacy of end users in an easy-to-use fashion.

-## 2.6.
+## 2.7.
 Daughterboards

 Plug-in boards can give devices immediate support for a protocol or standard, or let them outsource a task from the main processor.
 In particular, this